arnaujc91/arnaujc.github.io/_posts/2021-01-09-Why-do-we-use-SU(2)-in-Quantum-Mechanics.md

 ## Symmetries and Quantum Mechanics

 Symmetries are a really powerful concept commonly used in physics.
 Think about [Noether's theorem](https://en.wikipedia.org/wiki/Noether%27s_theorem), for every symmetry of the system there is a corresponding conserved quantity.
-This conserved quantites put certain constraints on the dynamics of the system, i.e. not everything is allowed and this is pretty good news for us, as it narrows down the set of possible solutions.
+These conserved quantites put certain constraints on the dynamics of the system, i.e. not everything is allowed and this is pretty good news for us, as it narrows down the set of possible solutions.
 Take a simple example, the [ellastic collision](https://en.wikipedia.org/wiki/Elastic_collision) of two objects in classical mechanics; just using conservation of momentum and energy even a secondary school student can solve this problem.
 In particle physics, if you have charge conservation even though the particle can desintegrate into many other lighter particles, you know that the sum of the charges must still be the same---again restricting the space of possible solutions.

 Furthremore, symmetries have a group structure, in other words, the combination of two symmetry transformations is a symmetry transformation of the same kind (two composed rotations are still a rotation).
 Therefore usually symmetries and groups come hand in hand, and every symmetry is represented by a group.
 In this particular case we are going to talk about rotations or in more mathematical terms the $SO(3)$ group.